How Much Do Lip Fillers Cost?

 Many injectors charge by the syringe.
 However, more and more are converting to a procedure-based pricing system—charging a fixed price per area or treatment, regardless of the number of ccs used—to avoid commoditizing injectables, which are legitimate medical procedures.

-If your provider still prices lip filler by the syringe, be mindful not to fall into the trap of injecting more than you need in an attempt to avoid wasting product.
-This can lead to an overfilled look, doctors say.
+If your provider still charges by the syringe, be mindful not to fall into the trap of injecting more than you need in an attempt to avoid wasting product.
+This can lead to an overfilled look, soreness, lumps, and other complications, doctors say.

-The best injectors are conservative, especially if it's your first time getting a lip filler treatment, and may only use half a syringe.
+The best injectors are conservative, especially if it's your first time, and may only use half a syringe.
 Your lip size and shape will help determine the quantity: thin lips may not accommodate a full syringe.

-RealSelf Tip: If you're looking for more lift to your upper lip than volume, you may want to consider getting a Botoxlip flip instead.
+RealSelf Tip: If you're looking for more lift to your upper lip than volume, you may want to ask your injector if you’re a good candidate for a Botox lip flip instead.
 It gives you a more subtle improvement, but it usually costs a few hundred dollars less than lip injections.
+(A lip flip is very different from the plastic surgery procedure known as the lip lift, which is a permanent way to shorten the distance between the nose and top lip.)

 There are several brands of dermal fillers for lip enhancement, and they all differ in price.
-Some HAs are thin and fluid (best for subtle lip improvements), while others are more viscous and buoyant (better for more dramatic lip augmentation).
+Some HAs, like Restylane Silk, are thin and fluid (best for subtle lip improvements), while others, like Juvéderm Volbella, are more viscous and buoyant (better for more dramatic lip augmentation).
+Most come infused with the anesthetic lidocaine.

 Ask your provider which filler they recommend for your treatment, especially if it’s your first time.
 Not only will this help you understand how you like or dislike the results of different formulas, but it will ensure you receive a genuine (not counterfeit) lip filler treatment that is safe and FDA-approved.
 For added peace of mind, ask to see the original packaging ahead of your treatment.